Who We Are

 2014 also marked the year that Nations Church became multi-site as one church in different locations.
 AirportCity Church, led by Pastors Ken and Melanie Fletcher, became a welcome part of the Nations family as Nations Church Belmont (20 minutes from the CBD), adopting Nations’ identity and the mission to reach and influence our city for Jesus.
 By August 2015, Mid-Coast City Church became Nations Church Port Kennedy, 40 minutes south of the CBD.
 During the same month, Nations Church Phnom Penh was planted by a ’son and daughter’ of Nations Church, Ps Shannon and Tamara Hopper.
 In January 2016, a brand new facility was purchased in Port Kennedy and in August 2018 a new facility was built in Beoung Tumpun, Phnom Penh…establishing four growing and vibrant campuses that represented one church in many locations.

 In April 2019, our newest campus in Cork, Ireland will commence with Connect Groups and preview services, continuing the Nations story in the continent of Europe.

-Today, over 3000 people call Nations Church they’re spiritual home.
+Today, over 3000 people call Nations Church their spiritual home.
 Nations Church…one church…one mandate… that the lost would be found, disciples would be made and nations would be reached.

 10 Hayden Court, Myaree